 Published by RLPurdy

-Ryan L. Purdy is a high school peer coach, biscuit enthusiast, and a wizard of huzzahs.
+Ryan L. Purdy is a literacy and data specialist, biscuit enthusiast, and a wizard of huzzahs.
 He resides in central Minnesota with his wife, their three children, and a couple of dogs.
 He earned an MFA in Creative Writing from Augsburg University, and his work has appeared in Talking Soup, Barstow & Grand, and Volume One.
 View all posts by RLPurdy